 - If you authorise a maximum bid of £100,000, and in the auction room you have the final bid at £90,000, as long as this is above the reserve price, you will have won the property below your maximum amount.

 If you are unable to attend in person, but are available during the time of the auction, you can choose to bid by telephone.

-- To organise a telephone bid, you will need to complete the Internet, Telephone and Proxy Bidding Form and ensure you are contactable during the duration of the auction.
+- To organise a telephone bid, you will need to Register to bid, use the link above, and ensure you are contactable during the duration of the auction.